ngocducpham/ngocducpham/README.md

 - 👯 I’m looking to collaborate on everyone

-- 🥅 2021 Goals: expect everything about OOP
+- 🥅 2021 Goals: expect everything about OOP.
+This year is 2022, i'm still noob on OOP

+- 🥅 2021 Goals: get 600 TOIEC. 🖕 Code

 - ⚡ Fun fact: I’m a weeb 😝